magentabusiness/magentabusiness.github.io/docs/reference/rest-client.md

 {: .copy-code}

 #### More examples
-You can find the example to learn how to use ThingsBoard REST Client **[here](https://github.com/thingsboard/tb-ce-rest-client-example)**.
+You can find the example to learn how to use IoT Hub REST Client **[here](https://github.com/thingsboard/tb-ce-rest-client-example)**.